Hartecode/baby-steps/README.md

-<h1>Babay Steps</h1>
+<h1>Baby Steps</h1>
 <hr>
-During the first year of a babies life they can go through a number a different milestones, achivements, and firsts.
-This app allows the user to log these different milestones.
-A new user is able to sign up, add there baby, and add their milestone.
-Milestones can be edited and deleted.
+Babies experience so much exciting growth very quickly.
+Baby Steps allows the user to log these different milestones.
+Users can log all of the special moments each of their children has.

 <h2>Screen Shots</h2>
 <hr>